-In 2016, the Company undertook a comprehensive strategic review to assess its market position and re-establish medium and long term goals.
+In 2016, the Company undertook a comprehensive strategic review to assess its market position and re-establish medium and long-term goals.
 This process culminated in the Company's Board of Directors endorsing the Build Bird five-year strategic plan that has been developed to further enhance the Company's position as a premier Canadian contractor driven by the passion and dedication of a team of construction professionals.
-The Build Bird five-year strategic plan is in its first full year of implementation in 2017 and features three core pillars: Build the Business, Build the Team and Build Relationships.
+The Build Bird five-year strategic plan is in its second full year of implementation in 2018 and features three core pillars: Build the Business, Build the Team and Build Relationships.
 Each pillar is further articulated by three primary initiatives.

-Broadly, Bird's strategic focus is to secure projects in markets with higher profit margins, which, in 2017, will consist of P3s and large design-build projects in the institutional sector as well as smaller midstream capital projects.
-In the coming years this will also include more MRO-related opportunities in western Canada's industrial sector.
-For the Bird Heavy Civil division (formally known as H.J.
-O'Connell) efforts will focus on diversifying the customer base on select mining support and environmental projects.
+Broadly, Bird's strategic focus is to secure projects in markets with higher profit margins, which consisted of PPP and large design-build projects in the institutional sector as well as smaller midstream oil & gas capital projects in western Canada.
+In the coming years, this will also include projects in the nuclear market in Ontario as well as Maintenance, Repair and Operations ("MRO") opportunities for our energy clients.
+For Bird Heavy Civil (formerly known as H.J.
+O'Connell), efforts will focus on diversifying the customer base on select mining support and environmental projects.
 Details of each pillar and primary initiatives are expanded below.